Daffodil: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Additionally, it appears that lycorine’s antiviral action results from its interference with some viruses’ reproduction mechanisms.
 For the mechanisms at play to be completely understood, further study is required in this area.
 Until then, exterme caution should be exercised with Daffodil by account of how many known drawbacks it carries.

-These methods demonstrate the exciting therapeutic potential of the daffodil alkaloids and emphasize the need for more study.
+These methods demonstrate the exciting potential of the daffodil alkaloids and emphasize the need for more study.

 Alzheimer's disease.